mikeysklar/ble-morsecode-neokey/README.md

 <pre>
 Features:

+* Built-in USB-C charger
+* 420mAh charger
+* Wireless BLE v5.x
+* Each key has a NeoPixel LED

 * Key1: '.'    # dot
 * Key2: '-'    # dash
 * Key3: ' '    # will do a space between words or show the morse code buffer contents